dave-007/Take-Command-of-Azure-PowerShell-PowerShell-7/readme.md

 About the Speaker:
 [David Cobb](https://davidcobb.net), Principal Consultant of Cobb Information Technologies

 David loves to learn and solve problems with technology, and teach others to do the same.
 He is principal consultant for Cobb Information Technologies since 1996, providing technology training and consulting for his clients.
-He is a MCT since 2002, certified in Azure Admin & Data Platform and AWS Sysops & Architect.
+He is a MCT since 2002, certified in Azure DevOps, Admin & Data Platform and AWS Sysops & Architect.

 ## Guidance
 ### This is a CODE-INTENSIVE presentation/tutorial.